-At this point, we look forward to continuing to develop a program that is inspired by the unique resources that set Burlington apart – and which make our city a remarkable place to live and to grow up.
-We are grateful for the contributions of many people and organizations, including the Burlington School District, the City of Burlington, the State of Vermont Agency of Education, the Burlington Students Foundation, the University of Vermont and Shelburne Farms, among many others.
-We certainly wouldn’t be where we are without numerous funders and the inspiration of our local project partners.
+Over the past two years, we have developed a program inspired by the unique resources that set Burlington apart – and which make our city a remarkable place to live and to grow up.
+We are grateful for the contributions of many people and organizations, including the Burlington School District, the City of Burlington, the State of Vermont Agency of Education, the Burlington Students Foundation, the University of Vermont, and Shelburne Farms, among many others.
+We certainly wouldn’t be where we are without the funding, inspiration, and guidance of our local project partners.

-Thanks to this support, Burlington City & Lake Semester is on track to be an academic program that offers an immersive, cross-disciplinary experience for a diverse group of students who want to expand their learning beyond the classroom walls, and engage in real-world issues in the city of Burlington.
+Thanks to this support, since 2018, Burlington City & Lake Semester offers an immersive, cross-disciplinary experience for a diverse group of students, expanding their learning beyond the classroom walls, and engage in real-world issues in the city of Burlington.

-Our story is only just beginning, of course.
+Our story is only just beginning.
 We welcome your insight, feedback, and support along the way.